Keshvadi/linux/Advanced Commands/user_management.md

 Understanding user management in Linux is important for system administration.
 Here are some essential commands and concepts:

+**Note:** When using Linux in a Docker container, you typically operate as the root user by default.
+However, it's not recommended to perform regular tasks as the root user due to the extensive privileges it possesses.
+It's advisable to switch to the root user only when necessary, such as when performing actions that require root privileges, like installing or removing packages.

 ---

 ### `passwd`